digitalbricklayer/techteapotcom/content/posts/strange-case-of-the-missing-application.md

 The representation problem is solvable too with a number of compromises on the types of problems that can be solved.

-Believe it or not I've been working on this on and off for the best part of twenty years. :)
+Believe it or not I've been working on this on and off for the best part of twenty years. :smile:

 <strong>Update June 2015</strong>: I'm currently prototyping the missing application over <a href="https://github.com/digitalbricklayer/dyna">here</a>.